pkdone/practical-mongodb-aggregations-book/README.md

 Future versions of the book may include the following topics, yet to be written (not an exclusive list):

  * Aggregations considerations when Sharding
- * When prototyping large data sets, use the trick of using $sample or $limit to speed up prototyping (but avoiding dangers of never testing without these)
+ * When prototyping large data sets, use the trick of using $sample or $limit to speed up aggregation execution time when prototyping (but avoiding dangers of never testing without these)
  * In the Composability chapter, provide more detail and examples on factoring out complex boilerplate parts of a pipeline into separate JavaScript functions
- * Provide an example of complex array content manipulation
+ * New section in book for complex field value manipulations (focussing on strings and arrays manipulations)
  * Further example chapters at each of the 3 complexity levels
+ * One big $set stage vs multiple $set stage - pros & cons

 ----